Moor frog: Taxonomy

 The family the moor frog belongs to, Ranidae, is a broad group containing 605 species.
 The family contains ranoid frogs that do not belong to any other families and are found on every continent but Antarctica.
-The moor frog belongs to genus Rana, which includes species found in Europe and Asia.
+The moor frog belongs to genus Rana, which includes species found in Europe, Asia, and North America.
 The moor frog is not found in the Americas.

 The moor frog's scientific name, Rana arvalis, means "frog of the fields".
 It is also called the Altai brown frog because frogs from the Altai Mountains in Asia have been included in the R. arvalis species.
 The Altai frogs have some different characteristics such as shorter shins, but currently there is no official distinction and all frogs are known as one species—Rana arvalis.

 The moor frog was first reported by Nilsson in volume 3 of Skandinavisk fauna with a moderate muzzle and prominent first cuneiform bone.

 Distribution and habitat

 The moor frog can be found over a vast majority of mainland, central Eurasia; its longitudinal range extends from northeastern France and northern Belgium all the way east to the Lena River in Siberia, in and around the city of Novosibirsk.
 Their latitudinal distribution extends from the 69th parallel in Finland south through the Pannonian Basin and the inland Balkans in Central Europe.

-The moor frog can be found surviving at varied levels of altitudes; in the western, more European areas of its range, the frog can be found as high as 900 meters above sea level (nearly 3,000').
-Further east in its range, such as in the Altai Mountains, the moor frog is found as high-up as 2 kilometres, or around 2000m (over 6,000') above sea level.
+The moor frog can be found surviving at varied levels of altitudes; in the western, more European areas of its range, the frog can be found as high as 900 m above sea level.
+Further east in its range, such as in the Altai Mountains, the moor frog is found as high up as 2 km above sea level.
 Within the higher-elevation ranges, the species is often found near bodies of still (or very slow-moving) water, with adequate riparian or littoral vegetation surrounding it.
 These water sources are often rich in decomposing organic material, resulting in a considerably acidic pH level, often at, or below, a 6.
 The diversity of habitats demonstrates the frog's plasticity.

 Moor frogs can live in near-tundra conditions, taiga, conifer forest, forest steppe, dry steppe, open forest, glades, chaparral-like (arid) areas, swamp, meadows, fields, bushland, and private farms or water gardens (though they tend to prefer areas away from humans and predators).
 Nonetheless, they are adaptable, and are often seen in such urban spots as city-adjacent meadows, bogs, pastures, or public parks.

 Moor frogs provide a good model for studying local adaptation as they experience a wide range of environments and are relatively limited in their movements.
 Their restriction in movements implies limited gene flow and facilitates evolution through adaptive genetic differentiation among populations.